Cordarrelle Patterson Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Matchup vs. Tampa Bay

-- Over his two career matchups against the Buccaneers, Patterson averaged nine rushing yards per game, 24.5 fewer yards than his over/under in Sunday's game.
+- In his two career matchups against the Buccaneers, Patterson averaged nine rushing yards per game, 24.5 fewer yards than his over/under in Sunday's game.

-- In one of two games against the Buccaneers Patterson has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Patterson, in two matchups versus the Buccaneers, has run for a TD once, but not more than one in a single contest.

 - Note: Patterson's stats vs. Buccaneers date back to 2016.